MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - The **Recent guides** list now reflects the user's recently opened guides.

-- Holograms stabilization is improved and optimized for HoloLens 2.
+- Hologram stabilization is improved and optimized for HoloLens 2.

 ### October, 29, 2019